kyma-project/btp-manager/docs/user/tutorials/04-40-create-service-in-cluster.md

-# Deploy an SAP BTP Service in Your Kyma Cluster
+# Create an SAP BTP Service in Your Kyma Cluster

 After successfully installing your Secret, create a service instance and a service binding.

 > [!NOTE]
 > This section provides a real example with the real `xsuaa` service.
-Use your real Secret to successfully complete the procedure.
+Use your real Secret to complete the procedure successfully.

 1. To create a service instance, run the following script: